gsmendoza/gitara/README.markdown

     Gitara.define do
       score do
+        stanza "Verse 1" do
           line do
             bar do
               notes "c d e f g a b c"
             end
           end
         end
       end
+    end

+You can find examples in the examples directory.

 Bars